mWater/minimongo/README.md

 When upserts and removes are done on the HybridDb, they are queued up in the LocalDb until `hybridDb.upload(success, error)` is called.

 `upload` will go through each collection and send any upserts or removes to the remoteDb.
+You must call this to have the results go to the server!
+Calling periodically (e.g every 5 seconds) is safe as long as you wait for one upload call to complete before calling again.

 `findOne` will not return an interim `null` result, but will only return interim results when one is present.